gogins/csound-extended/README.md

 ### Building on Linux

-Currently, building all of csound-extended requires Linux 17.10 (Artful Aardvark) or higher, as earlier releases of Linux do not have packages for the Qt WebEngine used by CsoundHtml5.

 The build script involves some user interaction for sudo or deletions.
 Otherwise, the build is highly automated.
 Many dependencies are local.
 All dependencies are fetched automatically.
 Most targets are built for release